apache/submarine/docs/database/README.md

    Therefore, do not modify the database's `database name`, `username` and `password` configuration to avoid introducing some problems.

-2. In the mysql database in Travis, the `submarine.sql` and `submarine_test.sql` files are executed to create the submarine database table structure and test data.
+2. In the mysql database in Travis, the `submarine.sql` are executed to create the submarine database table structure and test data.

 3. The submarine database test case written in the `submarine-server` module will also be unit tested in the mysql database in travis.